-Client Retention is Key
+Client Retention Is Key

 To that end, if you don’t already have a list of your current clients that includes a breakdown of their existing coverage, now is the perfect time to create one.
 The goal is to get a big-picture view while honing in on details that will serve clients and, ideally, give your bottom line a boost.